-It is time to stop discussing

-unsolvable ethical dilemmas

-that obfuscate much bigger

-actual ethical challenges.
+It is time to stop discussing unsolvable ethical dilemmas that obfuscate much bigger actual ethical challenges.
 Discuss the real-world ethical challenges surrounding emerging technology.
 Define what is technically possible and ethically justifiable.

-Create transparency to support evaluations by independent organisations/experts.

-Ethicality/Ethicity as nonfunctional property?
-(Ethicality: the state, quality, or manner of being ethical.)
-There is already a body of normative documents that can support ethicality of design and implementation.
+Create transparency to Ethicality/Ethicity as non- There is already a body of support evaluations by functional property? normative documents that independent (Ethicality: the state, quality, can support ethicality of organisations/experts. or manner of being ethical.) design and implementation.